Licking County, Ohio: Statistics

 Since 2001, unintentional drug overdose deaths in Licking County have increased.
 Between 2001 and 2010, the number of unintentional overdose fatalities per year ranged from four to 24.
 From 2011 to 2020, annual overdose deaths ranged from 13 to 47 per year.
-In 2022, 58 people died in Licking County due to unintetional drug overdoses.
+In 2022, 58 people died in Licking County due to unintentional drug overdoses.
 Licking County Memorial Health Systems found out that when focusing on fentanyl related deaths, the number increased by over 1000% between 2014 and 2018, from 2 to 21 deaths.
 The Licking County Health Department reported that fentanyl played a role in nearly three quarters of overdose deaths in 2020 and 2021.

-Overdose Mapping
+Overdose mapping

 In 2020, the Licking County Health Department introduced a new overdose mapping system that began tracking fatal and nonfatal overdose cases in the region.
 The system was designed, in part, to identify surges in overdoses that could then allow for more efficient and effective distribution of naloxone, a drug that reverses opioid overdose.
 It is possible that the recent increases in overdoses throughout Licking County may be the result of more overdoses being reported across the county as a result of overdose mapping.